Booking Engine Guide

 3. Create a ReturnUrl, encoding your URL with Base64 e.g. JavaScript example would be btoa(urlWhereUserShouldReturn).

-4. Redirect the user to the gateway with URL https://[MewsApplicationsBaseUrl]/navigator/payment-requests/detail/[PaymentRequestId]?returnUrl=[ReturnUrl] (you can find the value of MewsApplicationBaseUrl in the section).
+4. Redirect the user to the gateway with URL https://[MewsApplicationsBaseUrl]/navigator/payment-requests/detail/[PaymentRequestId]?returnUrl=[ReturnUrl] (you can find the value of MewsApplicationBaseUrl in the Environments section).

 6. Validate the state of the Payment request in the response.